-- Authorize immunization of the child or any other medical treatment that requires parental consent; - Obtain and maintain health insurance coverage for the child and automobile insurance for the child, if appropriate; - Enroll the child in a day-care program or school, including kindergarten; - Authorize the child to participate in school-related or extracurricular or social activities, including athletic activities; - Authorize the child to obtain a learner's permit, driver's license, or state-issued identification card; - Authorize employment of the child; - Apply for and receive public benefits for or on behalf of the child; and - Obtain legal services for the child and execute contracts or other legal documents for the child.
+Authorize immunization of the child or any other medical treatment that requires parental consent;

+- Obtain and maintain health insurance coverage for the child and automobile insurance for the child, if appropriate; - Enroll the child in a day-care program or school, including kindergarten; - Authorize the child to participate in school-related or extracurricular or social activities, including athletic activities; - Authorize the child to obtain a learner's permit, driver's license, or state-issued identification card; - Authorize employment of the child; - Apply for and receive public benefits for or on behalf of the child; and - Obtain legal services for the child and execute contracts or other legal documents for the child.
 Tex.
 Fam.
 Code § 263.408(a)(2).

 The court must require evidence that the nonparent was informed of the rights and duties of a nonparent appointed as managing conservator of a child before the court renders an order appointing the nonparent as managing conservator of a child.
 Tex.
 Fam.
 Code § 263.408(b).
+Before entering a final order that awards permanent custody of a child in DFPS conservatorship to a nonparent relative the court must verify that the relative was offered the opportunity to become a licensed foster placement to qualify for a Permanency Care Assistance program and that the relative declined and the Child Placing Agency has been notified of the declination.
+Tex.
+Fam.
+Code § 263.409.